 Associate Degree in Nursing

 We encourage you to apply today to begin your nursing career.
-An admission counselor is available to answer your questions.
+An Admission Counselor is available to answer your questions.
 Email us at firstname.lastname@example.org.
 Please be sure to include the specific nursing program of interest as well as start term of interest.

-To learn more about the costs for the Mount's Associate Degree in Nursing program, please visit our Tuition and Fees page.
+To learn more about the costs for the Mount's Associate Degree in Nursing program, please visit our Program Charges page.